 Many quality control measures are implemented at the point of data entry within a mobile data entry application or web user interface (UI).
 For example, data formats are constrained and data values controlled through the provision of dropdown options, which reduces the number of processing steps necessary to prepare the raw data for publication.
 An additional set of constraints are implemented during the process of ingest into the NEON database.
-The product-specific data constraint and validation requirements built into data entry applications and database ingest are described in the document NEON Raw Data

-Validation for Litterfall and Fine Woody Debris (DP0.10033.001), provided with every download of this data product.
+The product-specific data constraint and validation requirements built into data entry applications and database ingest are described in the document NEON Raw Data Validation for Litterfall and Fine Woody Debris (DP0.10033.001), provided with every download of this data product.
 Contained within this file is a field named 'entryValidationRulesForm', which describes syntactically the validation rules for each field built into the data entry application.
-Also included in this file is a field named 'entryValidationRulesParser', which describes syntactically the validation rules for each field built into the Mata entry application.
-Also included in this file is a field named 'entryValidationRulesParser', which describes syntactically the validation rules for each field that is performed upon ingest of the data into the NEON Cyberinfrastructure, based on a standard-ized data validation language (Nicl) internal to NEON.
+Also included in this file is a field named 'entryValidation rules for each field built into the syntactically the validation rules for each field built into the NEON Cyberinfrastructure, based on a standardized data validation language (Nicl) internal to NEON.
 Please see AD[16] and AD[17] for more information about the Nicl language.